Roy Nissany

-Roy Nissany (רוי ניסני /he/; born 30 November 1994) is an Israeli racing driver who currently competes in the 2025 European Le Mans Series with Duqueine Team.
-He previously competed in the 2023 Formula 2 Championship with PHM Racing by Charouz.
+Roy Nissany (רוי ניסני /he/; born 30 November 1994) is an Israeli racing driver who is set to compete in the European Le Mans Series with Nielsen Racing.
+He previously drove for Duqueine Team in 2025.

+Nissany previously competed in the 2023 Formula 2 Championship with PHM Racing by Charouz.
 He is the son of former racing driver Chanoch Nissany.

 Personal life

 Nissany was born in Tel Aviv, Israel, and resides in Herzliya, Israel.
 He is the son of the former Israeli one-time Minardi Formula One test driver, Chanoch Nissany.
 Nissany races under the flag of his native Israel, however he also holds a French passport.

 Junior career

 Karting

 Nissany began karting at the age of six.
 In 2004, he drove for the Hungarian G-Kart Racing Team, and finished fourth overall in the FIA Central European Zone Trophy and in the Hungarian Karting Championship.
 In 2007, Nissany drove for the Italian Morsicani Racing Team, racing in the Italian Open Masters and 13th Winter Cup in Lonato del Garda.
 In the following year, he raced for the Gandolfi Racing Team and scored a best finish of second in the Mille Dollari race in Pomposa.